astropy/astropy/CONTRIBUTING.md

   * Are their tests for any exceptions raised?
   * Are there tests for the expected performance?
   * Are the sources for the tests documented?
+  * Have tests that require an [optional dependancy marked](http://docs.astropy.org/en/latest/development/testguide.html#tests-requiring-optional-dependencies) as such?
+  * Does python setup.py test run without failures?

 **Documentation**
   * Are the [documentation guidelines](http://docs.astropy.org/en/latest/development/docguide.html) followed?